ncarmont/custom-meteor-boilerplate/README.md

 # Boilerplate Meteor Project
-This includes a basics React and Auth setup.
+This is a meteor boilerplate that includes a basic React and Auth setup.

 # Demo
 ![](boilerplate-demo.gif)